DNS Proxying

 This is especially problematic with TCP traffic.
 Unlike HTTP requests, which are routed based on Host headers, TCP carries much less information; you can only route on the destination IP and port number.
 Because you don’t have a stable IP for the backend, you cannot route based on that either, leaving only port number, which leads to conflicts when multiple ServiceEntrys for TCP services share the same port.
 Refer to the following section for more details.

-When this feature is enabled, the DNS response will include a distinct and automatically assigned address for each ServiceEntry.
+To work around these issues, the DNS proxy additionally supports automatically allocating addresses for ServiceEntrys that do not explicitly define one.
+The DNS response will include a distinct and automatically assigned address for each ServiceEntry.
 The proxy is then configured to match requests to this IP address, and forward the request to the corresponding ServiceEntry.
-When using ISTIO_META_DNS_AUTO_ALLOCATE, Istio will automatically allocate non-routable VIPs (from the Class E subnet) to such services as long as they do not use a wildcard host.
+Istio will automatically allocate non-routable VIPs (from the Class E subnet) to such services as long as they do not use a wildcard host.
 The Istio agent on the sidecar will use the VIPs as responses to the DNS lookup queries from the application.
 Envoy can now clearly distinguish traffic bound for each external TCP service and forward it to the right target.
-For more information check respective Istio blog about smart DNS proxying.

 To try this out, configure another ServiceEntry: